 If there is time in the course, there will be a project that will count about 5-10% of your grade.
-A project used in previous classes originated with a problem from Ford Motor Company and it is hoped that the project this semester might have similar background.
+The project originated with a problem from Ford Motor Company.
 The problem data for each student will be different, but students are encouraged to work in groups to develop a strategy for the solution of the problems.
 If you choose to work in a group, together you need to solve all the problems from the students in the group and each participant will get the average grade for the problems assigned to group members.